 Along with other departments and faculties at the University of Oxford, the majority of the teaching at the Ruskin School of Art is carried out in the form of tutorials.
 These tutorials usually take place in the students’ studios, or in offices at the main site at the High Street, and not in the colleges.

-The history and theory component of the course comprises of lectures for each year group held in the Examination Schools, along with associated seminars and tutorials in the main building at the High Street.
+The history and theory component of the course consists of a programme of lectures for each year group, along with associated seminars and tutorials in the main building at the High Street.

 In addition, the course includes twice-weekly group crits, visiting artist talks, skill-based workshops, gallery and studio visits, projects and seminars.
 As members of the University, Ruskin students are able to attend ‘open lectures’ offered by other faculties and departments.